AitorVelez/AudioBible_Research/index.md

-## Things to take into account before starting:
+## Things to take into account for an indie desingner before starting:

 When being in an indie studio, usually there won’t be an expert audio designer so there are some points that can be very useful for designers that have to do audio design or for beginners.